MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Manage analytics

-Only Microsoft 365 Global admins and Engage admins can turn analytics features on or off, with the exception of Network analytics.
-Only network admins and corporate communicators can access and control Network analytics.
+Only users assigned the Network admin role can turn analytics features on or off.

-Admins can enable or disable metrics from the **Manage analytics** interface of the Viva Engage admin center:
+Enable or disable metrics from the **Manage analytics** interface of the Viva Engage admin center:

 1. From [Viva Engage on the web](https://engage.cloud.microsoft/main/admin), go to the gear icon in the top navigation menu and select **Admin center**.
 From the Viva Engage Teams app, select the ellipses button from the top navigation menu, and then select **Admin**.